Social Security Disability

 SSDI (Social Security Disability Insurance)

-To meet our definition of disability, you must not be able to engage in any substantial gainful activity (SGA) because of a medically determinable physical or mental impairment(s): That is expected to result in death, or.
-That has lasted or is expected to last for a continuous period of at least 12 months.
+To qualify for SSDI, you must have built up enough “work credits” and also meet the SSA’s definition of disability.
+According to the Social Security Administration, You must not be able to engage in any substantial gainful activity (SGA) because of a medically determinable physical or mental impairment(s) that is expected to result in death or that has lasted or is expected to last for a continuous period of at least 12 months.

 Your eligibility for SSDI benefits also may depend on your age, work history, medical history, and even the type of disability that you are dealing with.